 Program alumni, faculty and current students who have completed at least 200 training hours as well as local dispute resolution professionals perform the mediations on a voluntary basis.
-There is a $100.00 administrative fee to reserve the date and cover the costs of scheduling.
-(Please contact our office directly to discuss group rates and special needs.)
+There is a $100.00 per party administrative fee to reserve the date and cover the costs of scheduling.

 The mediation itself will be conducted at no cost.
-A mediator will be assigned to the case after it is scheduled.
+A mediator, below, will be assigned to the case after it is scheduled.

 Mediation ... is fair and neutral

 Parties have an equal say in the mediation process and the settlement terms.
 The mediator has no authority to impose a settlement without an agreement.
 During mediation

 both sides will be able to exchange information, express expectations and propose solutions for reaching resolution

 .
 The mediator will facilitate this process by helping the parties communicate clearly and appropriately.

 , and emotionally costly.
 Many mediated settlements, on the other hand, are completed in one meeting, often saving considerable time and expense.
 More complicated matters may necessitate multiple sessions before an agreement is reached.
 Legal or other representation is permitted in all cases, but not required.

 Mediation ... can be binding if agreement is reached